loader

 The sprouted moth beans are high in antioxidants and a rich source of magnesium, fibre and potassium.

-The dish is not made from seasonal vegetables and can be made anytime in the year.
+The dish is not made with seasonal vegetables and can be made any time of year.

-Punjabi Sabut Moth Dal can be taken every day and is one of the specialty dishes of our Tiffin services [check the moth dal recipe buy online option].
+Punjabi Sabut Moth Dal can be taken every day and is one of the speciality dishes of our Tiffin services [check the moth dal recipe buy online option].

 About Punjabi Sabut Moth Dal

-Moth beans are dried split small brown beans with a strong earthy aroma.
+Moth beans are small, brown, dried, split beans with a strong, earthy aroma.
 Sabut Moth Dal sprouts are often used in regional Indian cuisine to prepare cheela, pulao, khichdi or chaat.
-The influence of Mughlai cuisine led to several seasonings like saffron, nuts and cooking in the format of "Dum", or sealed pot that is called the matki process of cooking.
-Punjabi lentils-based meal Makti Moth beans is made in a matki or pot.
-The Maharastrian variant is called the usal, or can also be combined with other masalas into matki amti.
+The influence of Mughlai cuisine led to several seasonings, such as saffron and nuts, and to cooking in the "Dum" style, or sealed pot, called the matki process.
+A Punjabi lentil-based meal, Makti Moth beans, is made in a matki (pot).
+The Maharastrian variant is called usal and can also be combined with other masalas into matki amti.
 Amti is a thin, tangy and spicy adaptation of the gravy.

-Restaurant based Punjabi Sabut Moth Dal preparations are made from sprouted moth dal or one can add other lentils like chana dal, urad dal or moong dal to a pot that is cooked on slow heat in spicy delicious curry sauce and served with plain steamed rice or butter naan or hot phulka offering an amazing tangy and delicious vegetarian meal, while, the key ingredient used in Maharashtra variant is the freshly ground Goda masala.
+Restaurant-based Punjabi Sabut Moth Dal preparations are made from sprouted moth dal, or one can add other lentils like chana dal, urad dal or moong dal to a pot that is cooked on slow heat in spicy, delicious curry sauce and served with plain steamed rice or butter naan or hot phulka, offering an amazing, tangy and delicious vegetarian meal.
+At the same time, the key ingredient used in the Maharashtra variant is the freshly ground Goda masala.

-Home-cooked Punjabi Sabut Moth Dal contains tomatoes, onion, garlic, ginger and a combination of Indian spices like turmeric, cinnamon, coriander, cumin and cayenne.
-The dish is garnished with cilantro leaves, often served with freshly squeezed lemon.
+Home-cooked Punjabi Sabut Moth Dal contains tomatoes, onions, garlic, ginger, and a combination of Indian spices such as turmeric, cinnamon, coriander, cumin, and cayenne.
+The dish is garnished with cilantro leaves and is often served with freshly squeezed lemon.

 How to serve?

-The moth dal recipe can be paired with chapatti/roti, rice, curd and pickles.
-Vegetables like aloo gobhi, or paneer can be used to complement the meal.
+The moth dal recipe pairs well with chapatti/roti, rice, curd, and pickles.
+Vegetables like aloo gobhi or paneer can complement the meal.
 One can have mixed beverages with it.

 Food allergy